-The collapse of the Afghan government and the Afghan security forces in August 2021 highlights the importance of establishing a trusted and effective police service in stabilizing post-conflict and fragile states.
-Countries that lack a trusted police service to enforce a nation's laws and protect its citizens risk instability and reversion back to conflict.
+The collapse of the Afghan government and the Afghan security forces in August

+2021 highlights the importance of establishing a trusted and effective police service in stabilizing post-conflict and fragile states.
+Countries that lack a trusted police service to enforce laws and protect its citizens risk instability and reversion back to conflict.

 For the United States and donor community, police assistance remains a weak link in the development of a partner nation's security sector and rule of law.
 After 20 years and over \$20 billion in U.S.-provided police assistance, the U.S. government failed to construct a capable Afghan national police force.
-The Taliban took Kabul with no resistance from the Afghan security forces, including the ANP.
+The Taliban took Kabul with no resistance from the Afghan security forces.

-As a result, the Minister of Interior today is a member of the Taliban and on the FBI's most wanted list, and police in Afghanistan have reverted back to lashing Afghan women in the streets and are suspected of extrajudicial killings of former Afghan government officials and supporters of the former government.
+As a result, the Minister of Interior today is a member of the Taliban and on the FBI's most wanted list, and police in Afghanistan have reverted back to lashing Afghan women in the streets and are suspected of extrajudicial killings of former Afghan government officials.

-Our report identifies 11 key findings, 10 key lessons, and 10 recommendations based on our examination of the U.S. and international police assistance mission in Afghanistan.
+Our report identifies 11 key findings, 10 key lessons, and 10 recommendations.
 Let me just highlight two lessons as I conclude:

 First, the U.S. and donor community lack an expeditionary police assistance capability with enough qualified and trained police assistance experts required for most stabilization and reconstruction missions in nations suffering from high levels of violence.
-Foreign police assistance is often a civilian-led task, but civilian agencies lack the force protection and mobility to operate in areas of significant violence, and most civilian-led agencies do not have a cadre of experts on standby who can rapidly deploy.
+Foreign police assistance is often a civilian-led task, but civilian agencies lack the force protection and mobility to operate in areas of significant violence, and most civilian-led agencies do not have experts on standby who can rapidly deploy.
 This often results in the military being asked to step in; yet militaries usually lack the technical expertise to develop a civilian police force and associated ministries.
 And since advisors are likely to train the police on what they know best, this increases the risk of overly militarizing the police.

-Our report also notes that the United States could consider using its relationships with allies who have unique police assistance capabilities such as Italy and its internationally respected Carabinieri.
+Our report notes that the United States could consider using its relationships with allies who have unique police assistance capabilities such as Italy and its internationally respected Carabinieri.
 In addition to Italy, a number of other European countries have police forces with military status - gendarmeries.
 Although gendarmeries provide a unique capability better suited for high threat environments, they are also responsible for core police tasks in their home country.
-Unfortunately, we recognize this also means that the supply of deployable cadres of advisors from gendarmerie forces is limited.